misje/opencti-wazuh-connector/docs/source/support.rst

      - 6.0.10
      - –

 Some minor OpenCTI versions prior to 6.0.10 should also work.
+See :ref:`versioning <versioning>` for an overview of how version numbers and docker tags are used.

 .. _issue: